 Join the new Facebook group: Jewish Yoga Network.
 We look forward to expanding the network.
 Please invite your friends, teachers and fellow classmates.

-ESTELLE EUGENE is the founder and Director of the Jewish Yoga Network in the UK.
-She lives in Weybridge and teaches a regular schedule of classes at her own studio – see the full schedule here .
-Estelle has run over 20 bi-annual Jewish Yoga seminars in England and is thrilled to see how the community continues to grow internationally.
+ESTELLE EUGENE founded the original Yoga Mosaic, and is co-founder and co-director of the Jewish Yoga Network.
+She lives in London and teaches a regular schedule of classes.
+Estelle has run over 20 annual Jewish Yoga seminars in England -several in conjunction with JW3 and is thrilled to see how the community continues to grow internationally.
 She is also a proud mother and grandmother!